ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 In addition to agents that initiate actions themselves and then interpret these actions, there is a need to implement agents that interpret actions initiated by other agents.
 For this class of agents, it is much easier to create a initial initiation construction in the knowledge base.

-This class can be only used for agents that should be triggered to sc-event of adding output sc-arc from `action_initiated` class.
+This class can be only used for agents that should be triggered to sc-event of generating output sc-arc from `action_initiated` class.
 These agents are named action agents.
 Action agent interpreters action initiated by other agent.

 ```cpp
 // File my_agent.hpp